Search by Provider Name

 -Household must not contain any minor children under 18 years old

--Household must have a plan for resuming rent payment
+-Household must have a plan for resuming rent payments

--Household must meet income requirements; priority for those making 20% Area Median Income (AMI) and below
+-Household must meet income requirements; priority for those making 20% Median Family Income (FMI) or below

 Other criteria may apply.
 Focus is on serving older adults with health concerns or disabilities or who have very low income, language barriers, no support system, or other barriers to housing.